smilep/cheque-handler/README.md

 # cheque-handler
 Desktop application to print cheques and store the cheque details.

-## Following text is as it is copied form README file from 2010 when this application was developed
+## Following text is as it is copied from README file from 2010 when this application was developed

 Java Swing UI based desktop application using MS Access as database.

 ### Installation

-- Requirements: You can have any Windows(xp,vista or windows 7).
+- Requirements: You can have any OS.
 This software runs on any amount of RAM and Hard Disk and on every processor.
 - Only requirement is MS-Access which comes with MS-Office and Java Runtime Enviroment(JRE) which is installed mostly by default.
 If it's not intalled then download it from https://cds.sun.com/is-bin/INTERSHOP.enfinity/WFS/CDS-CDS_Developer-Site/en_US/-/USD/ViewProductDetail-Start?ProductRef=jre-6u23-oth-JPR@CDS-CDS_Developer OR search google for JRE.
 JRE is legally free and only of 15 Mbs.

 ### Database setup